-Their second album, Abstract Forces (2014, Whirlwind), throws an even broader spotlight on the band’s progression, described in reviews as having “An aptitude for making a threesome of rhythm-section instruments sound forceful and ethereal by turns.”
-(The Guardian) and possessing a “Patient, attentive approach to building space and adventure… All utterly bewitching.”
-(London Jazz News).
-It was also listed as an album of the year by Downbeat and Jazzwise Magazines; and digital release AJMiLIVE #7 (2015), recorded live at AJMi Jazz Club, Avignon, France, mostly features vibrant interpretations of tracks from this studio recording.
+Their second album, Abstract Forces (2014, Whirlwind), further expanded the group’s sonic identity, praised for its ability to create both forceful and ethereal atmospheres.
+It was described as possessing a “Patient, attentive approach to building space and adventure… all utterly bewitching.”
+(London Jazz News) and was listed as an album of the year by Downbeat and Jazzwise magazines.
+A subsequent live release, AJMiLIVE #7 (2015), captured electrifying performances at AJMi Jazz Club in Avignon, France.

 Press Highlights